ProjectOpenSea/opensea-js/README.md

   tokenId: string | null,
   // The asset's contract address
   tokenAddress: string,
-  // The Wyvern schema name (defaults to "ERC721") for this asset schemaName?: WyvernSchemaName,
+  // The schema name (defaults to "ERC721") for this asset schemaName?: SchemaName,
   // Optional for ENS names
   name?: string,
   // Optional for fungible items